 - Vampire: The Masquerade – Bloodlines has one present-day inversion if you play as a Nosferatu.
 One human NPC after initial shock just figures you're "into the whole body modification scene" and he doesn't pass judgment on what people do with their own bodies.
 Honest!

 - The Thin Man aliens from XCOM: Enemy Unknown appear to avert this on the surface, but autopsying them reveals that they received extensive genetic modifications to appear human.
+Their unmodified form is actually the Vipers from the next game, non-anthropomophic snake people much larger than a man.

 - Jem and the Holograms - Showtime, Synergy!